onepub-dev/dcli/README.md

 ## compile
 The compile command will compile your DShell script into a native executuable.

-The resulting native application can be copied to any binary compatible OS and run without requiring dart to be installed.
+The resulting native application can be copied to any binary compatible OS and run without requiring Dart to be installed.

 Dart complied appliations are also super fast.